 Employee Health Insurance

-The University of Kansas offers benefits eligible employees a comprehensive health insurance package that includes medical, dental, prescription drugs, and optional vision coverage.
+The University of Kansas offers benefits eligible employees a comprehensive health insurance package that includes medical and prescription drug coverage, dental and vision coverage, an Voluntary Insurance Plans (Accident, Hospital Indemnity and Critical Illness).
+Complete information can be found at the State Employee Health Plan website https://healthbenefitsprogram.ks.gov/sehp/state-employee-health-plan.

 All benefits eligible faculty and staff are eligible for employee health insurance.

 KU contributes toward your semi-monthly health premiums.
 Your health insurance premiums are paid either pre-tax or post-tax and the total premium amount is determined based on the following: